Till Steffen: Member of the German Parliament, 2021–present

 In 2020, Steffen announced his intention to run for a seat in the German Parliament in the 2021 German federal election.

 In parliament, Steffen has since been serving on the Committee on Legal Affairs and the Committee on the Scrutiny of Elections, Immunity and the Rules of Procedure.
 Since 2022, he has also been serving on the parliamentary body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).
-That same year, he joined the Commission for the Reform of the Electoral Law and the Modernization of Parliamentary Work, co-chaired by Johannes Fechner and Nina Warken.
+From 2022 to 2023, he was part of the Commission for the Reform of the Electoral Law and the Modernization of Parliamentary Work, co-chaired by Johannes Fechner and Nina Warken.

 In addition to his committee assignments, Steffen has been a member of the German delegation to the Franco-German Parliamentary Assembly since 2022.

+After the 2025 German federal election, Steffen unsuccessfully challenged Konstantin von Notz in an internal vote on the role of deputy chair of the Green Party's parliamentary group.